Privacy Notice for Generation New Era families

 We keep a record of all of the data listed in Table 1 to record that you were contacted to take part in the study.

 We ask you for contact details of other people too – including someone outside of your household (known as your ‘stable contact’).
 This is so that if you move to a new address and we’re not able to contact you, we can contact these people to try to find out where you have moved to.
 Please do tell us if your contact details change.
 If you provide us with contact details for anyone else, please check with them that they are happy for us to hold this information.
-Please let us know if not and we are happy to remove these details if they do not wish for us to hold them.
+Please let us know if not and we are happy to remove these details.

 We also apply to the NHS for up-to-date contact details – for example, the address at which you are registered with your GP – and for notifications about study members who have moved out of the UK or who have died.
 In the future, we may also apply to other government departments for contact details that they may hold.
 We match the contact details and personal information that we hold with similar data from NHS records or the records of other government departments.
 We also use data checking services and information that you’ve made publicly available online to update your contact details.